 What Is the Difference Between Mediation and Arbitration?

-Mediation is when two or more parties who are disagreeing meet with a neutral party to resolve their differences.
+Mediation is when two or more parties who disagree meet with a neutral party to resolve their differences.
 Mediation is a non-binding process, meaning the parties are not required to follow the recommendations from the mediator.
 The parties who are fighting keep control over the entire mediation process.
 This includes who the mediator is, who pays for the mediator’s services (the parties usually split the cost), who will attend the mediation sessions, the format of the sessions, how the dispute will be resolved, and whether or not the parties will have their lawyers present.

-The goal of mediation is to help the arguing parties clarify their positions and desires, then work toward a voluntary resolution to the conflict.
+The goal of mediation is to help the arguing parties clarify their positions and desires, and then work toward a voluntary resolution to the conflict.
 The mediator does not decide what the “correct” resolution to the dispute is.
 Instead, the mediator’s job is to help generate a productive discussion by serving as a neutral observer.
 Because mediation sessions do not take place in a courtroom, the parties involved in the dispute are generally less combative and may be more open to resolving their conflict.
 If the parties involved in the dispute can reach a signed agreement, that agreement is binding.

 Arbitration works differently from mediation.
 Instead of one neutral mediator, there’s often a panel of arbitrators who will listen to each side present their case.
 The arbitrators have much more control over how the proceedings will go than mediators and will set the terms for the negotiations.

-The biggest difference between mediation and arbitration is that the arbitrators’ decisions are usually binding, meaning the parties involved in the dispute must follow the arbitrators’ ruling.
+The biggest difference between mediation and arbitration is that the arbitrators’ decisions are usually binding, meaning the parties involved in the dispute must follow the arbitrator’s ruling.
 There are few options for appealing binding arbitration, so be sure you know what you’re in for.
 Having said that, arbitration is still preferable to litigation because it’s less expensive and gets the parties out of the courtroom, making it easier to have a productive discussion.

 Which Is Better in Which Situations?